18F/C2/doc/troubleshooting_alerts.md

 ### If the app is down

+_This section still needs filling.
+If you have experience, please contribute!_

 ### Diagnosing exceptions

+_This section still needs filling.
+If you have experience, please contribute!_

 ## Resolution

+_This section still needs filling.
+If you have experience, please contribute!_

 ### If you need to take the site offline for fixes

 Put the site into **Maintenance Mode**.

+_This section still needs filling.
+If you have experience, please contribute!_

 ## Once the fix is in

+_This section still needs filling.
+If you have experience, please contribute!_

 ### Remember to close the NR incident